102365478/Shopping-Cart-RChain-dApp/README.md

 After cloning my dapp, `cd` to the root directory.

 1.Starting rchain server

     ```bash
     npm run rnode
     ```

 2.In another terminal, run the following command for all virtual machines to start nodejs server:

     ```bash
     cd bin
     npm run rnode
     ```

-3.open you browse `localhost:3000` to use our dapp
+3.open your browse `localhost:3000` to use our dapp

 Below are origin repo README, which I forked from.